mmesiti/2025-09-09-workshop/content/_index.md

 To join any of the below mentioned groups, please sign up to the CodeRefinery workshop with your organizational e-mail address (or mention in the free form field that you would like to join one of the local groups).
 We will soon reach out to share more information about the local groups.

 We collect here the exercise groups that we know of:
-- CSC - IT Center for Science in Espoo, Finland:
+- **CSC - IT Center for Science in Espoo, Finland**:
     - Local in-person exercise session for days 1-3 including local support by CSC and Aalto university.
 Everyone welcome!
+- **DTU – Technical University of Denmark**:
+    - Local in-person exercise session and support for all days at Lyngby Campus.
+Please, sign-up if you want to join the in-person class that includes helpers, networking and coffee.
+The [DTU event page](https://www.bibliotek.dtu.dk/en/calendar/coderefinery-09092025?id=d2fa87ed-efb3-49bd-86de-7a54d043b3ae) includes registration and contact information.
-- Info about groups in Oslo, Stockholm, Copenhagen and Reykjavik coming soon
+- Info about groups in Oslo, Stockholm and Reykjavik coming soon
 - Please contact us at support(at)coderefinery.org if you want to be listed here.